KevinAst/feature-u/docs/extending.md

 **API:** {{book.api.expandFeatureContentMeth$}}

-{{book.api.expandFeatureContentMeth}} is an optional aspect expansion hook, defaulting to the algorithm defined by {{book.api.managedExpansion}}.
+{{book.api.expandFeatureContentMeth}} is an optional aspect expansion hook, defaulting to the algorithm defined by {{book.api.expandWithFassets}}.

 This method (when used) should expand self's
 {{book.api.AspectContent}} in the supplied feature (which is known to